HowTo: Raspberry Pi – Mount drive in Linux

 sudo mount /dev/sda1 /tmp/mountPoint/

-It is important that you don't just specify "sda1", ie the partition name.
-Here you have to enter the complete absolute path (including /dev/).
+It is important that you do not just enter "sda1" as the partition name.
+Here you must enter the complete absolute path (i.e. including /dev/).

-After you have integrated the drive as described above, you can of course also access it.
+After you have mounted the drive as described above, you can of course now access it.

-To check whether the drive was mounted correctly, you can use the command
+To check whether the drive has been mounted correctly, you can use the command

 df -h

-This lists all drives including the mount point.
-You can find the entry for the example used here in the bottom line.
-The left column shows the partition path (/dev/sda1) and the right column shows the mount path (/tmp/MountPoint).
+This will list all drives including mountpoiunt.
+The entry for the example used here can be found in the bottom line.
+The partition path (/dev/sda1) is shown in the left-hand column and the mount path (/tmp/MountPoint) in the right-hand column.

-If you now switch to the mount path (/tmp/MountPoint) you can display the contents of the mounted drive.
+If you now change to the mount path (/tmp/MountPoint) you can display the contents of the mounted drive.

-For example, if you now want to copy a file to the integrated drive, you must select the MountPoint of your integrated drive as the target.
+If you now want to copy a file to the mounted drive, for example, you must select the MountPoint of your mounted drive as the target.

 More articles on the topic

-In the following category you will find further links on the subject of Rasperry PI.
+In the following category you will find more links about Rasperry PI.

 Have fun with the project